 The second option is to take a bus to Hidroelectrica, and then walk 12km to Aguas Calientes from there.
 I think its the best way to see Machu Picchu on a budget, I mean, it is hard but still manageable if you like to walk of course.
 You need to buy the tickets in Cusco, I recommend you buying return cause it’s cheaper.
 I think that every agency there offers this, so it won’t be a problem for you, just maybe don’t buy from the first one, ask around to get a better price, we bought it for S55 (16,2$;14,5€), return.
 They will probably pick you up from your hotel at 7 am or you will need to come to Plaza de Armas as we did.

 The road to Hidroelectrica is quite impressive but long and very curved and our van wasn’t among most comfy ones.
 First, you will be driving through the sacred valley, so beautiful, and then the scenery will be getting more and more green.
 Yes, you are approaching the jungle, getting close to it, it was also raining while we were driving there.
 I recommend you buy some food, that you won’t be hungry like we were, the drive is long, more than 5 hours long.
-They will drop you at Hidroelectrica around 1:30 pm. you will have to register yourself at the official checking point and then start the 12 km walk. the road is the same as the train, and basically, you walk by the tracks.
+They will drop you at Hidroelectrica around 1:30 pm.
+You will have to register yourself at the official checking point and then start the 12 km walk. the road is the same as the train, and basically, you walk by the tracks.
 Besides that, the road is very impressive full of green jungle and rock cliffs.
-It took us about 3 hours to reach Hidroelectrica and it was pouring rain all the way, we were a bit unlucky.
+It took us about 3 hours to reach Aguas Calientes and it was pouring rain all the way, we were a bit unlucky.

 Walk from Cusco